mailshake/mailshake-node/README.md

 ```

 ### A more hands-on approach when using `express`
-A `pushHandlerExpress` function is exposed on this module that encapsulates fetching the push's details and communicating back to Mailshake about the receipt being successful or not.
+In case you can't or don't want to use our more complete `PushHandler` solution,  a `pushHandlerExpress` function is exposed on this module that encapsulates fetching the push's details and communicating back to Mailshake about the receipt being successful or not.

 ```javascript
 let pushHandlerExpress = require('mailshake-node').pushHandlerExpress;